 The CRMC finds that uses of marine resources in Rhode Island are intensifying; that optimizing the potential of this intensification will require intentional action-i.e. it will happen by design, not by accident; and that needed intentional actions are collaborative in nature.
 The themes of intensification, design, and collaboration run throughout the MRDP.
-The MRDP is a guide to action and to practice.
 It sets forth what needs to be done and how to do it.
 Action and operations are distinct concepts, which are more powerful when they are complementary.
 The MRDP as a guide to both is intended to provide a basis for that complementarity.

-The effective, constructive response to changing dynamics presented in the MRDP constitutes an evolution of the CRMC.
-It presents new roles to be played by the Council-body made up of voting members-in policy adoption and planning; by staff in support of the Council and in program administration; by consultants, including especially those located in academia; and by partners, including other state agencies, cities and towns.
+The effective, constructive response to changing dynamics presented in the MRDP constitutes an evolution of the CRMC and challenges to the organization as it moves forward.
+It presents new roles to be played by the CRMC in policy adoption and planning; by staff in support of the Council and in program administration; by consultants, researchers, and key partners, including other state agencies, cities and towns.